How the Auto Industry Ended Our Family Craft and Resurrected It 100 Years Later

-From our family stories, I think my great grandfather was a realistic version of Longfellow’s poem, “The Village Blacksmith.”
-After church on Sunday, his wife would have him open up his shop to let the neighborhood women gather and bake bread in his furnace.
-The tradition lasted many years and while metal was forged six days a week, friendship and community was forged on the seventh day.
-John Smith was known as an honest and hard-working man and I enjoy thinking of the way he built his business and his friendships in a small town a hundred years ago.
+From our family stories, I think my great grandfather was a realistic version of Longfellows’ poem, “The Village Blacksmith”.
+On Sunday after Mass, his wife would have him open up his shop to let the neighborhood women gather and bake bread in his furnace.
+The tradition lasted many years and while metal was forged six days a week, friendship and community was formed on the seventh day as folks gathered to bake bread and enjoy each others company.
+John Smith was known as a very honest and hard-working man and I enjoy thinking of the modest way he forged friendships in a small town a hundred years ago.

 Within a decade or so of the turn of the century, the need for Blacksmiths was already fading.
 The advent of the automobile would spell the end of my family’s traditional craft, and John Smith would tell his sons to seek other paths.
 Other than the name SMITH, the trade would be left behind for a three generations.